jmreicha/configs/README.md

 configs
 =======

-A repository of my custom configs
+A repository of my custom configs.

+The best way to use this repo is to clone it to some location on your desktop and then create a symlink to where the config file would live locally.

+For example, `ln -s jmreicha/configs/.zshrc ~/.zshrc` will link the config to the correct system path.
+Then you can just edit `~/.zshrc` if you want to make adjustments and can more easily keep configs in sync with commits, etc.

 .vimrc
 ---